 Today, many scientists recognize the need for a more ecological

 view of the microbial world around us: Microbes and their hosts (including humans) ultimately depend on each other for survival.
 And although the microorganisms that cause disease often receive more attention, most microorganisms do not cause illness.
-In fact, many of them protect us, helping our bodies function properly and competing with harmful organisms in an eternal contest for habitable space in and on our bodies.
+In fact, many of them protect us, helping our bodies function properly and competing with harmful organisms in an ongoing contest for habitable space in and on our bodies.

 There is a close connection between microbes and humans.
-Experts believe about half of all human DNA
+Experts believe that about half of all human DNA

 originated from viruses that infected and embedded their nucleic acid in our ancestors’ egg and sperm cells.
 Microbes occupy all of our body surfaces, including the skin, gut, and mucous membranes

 .
 In fact, our bodies contain at least 10 times more bacterial cells than human ones, blurring the line between where microbes end and humans begin.
 Microbes in the human gastrointestinal tract

 alone comprise at least 10 trillion organisms, representing more than 1,000 species, which are thought to prevent the gut from being colonized by disease-causing organisms.
 Among their other beneficial roles, microbes synthesize vitamins, break down food into absorbable nutrients, and stimulate our immune system